karenwhite33/IVR-Call-Metrics-Model-Enhancement/README.md

-# IVR CALL METRICS MODEL ENHANCEMENT
+💻# IVR CALL METRICS MODEL ENHANCEMENT

-In this project, I worked with 21,674 unique IVR call records and 293,349 related steps and modules in BigQuery to optimize and enhance the data model.
+In this project, <p><b>I worked with 21,674 unique IVR call records and 293,349 related steps and modules in BigQuery</p> to optimize and enhance the data model.
 Using advanced SQL techniques, I integrated multiple datasets, calculated key metrics, and improved data accuracy, resulting in a consolidated IVR summary table for more efficient reporting and analysis.